A2U8C/DS164_A2M/README.md

 - This feature enables the officer to share information with their fellow officer through chat.

 ### 4.4.
 Andaman and Nicobar Island:
-- It contains all the details about divisions and ranges of Andaman Forest.
+- It contains information regarding the divisions and ranges of Andaman and Nicobar Forest.

 ## 5. Offline Mode
 - This feature is added considering the fact that the officers will not have a continuous internet service in the forest.